-We are looking to showcase the innovative, effective work that our members are doing around the country to support those experiencing homelessness.
-If you are a charity or Local Authority that is working to end homelessness and would like to demonstrate the difference you are making, then please share what you are doing by entering our awards!
+We are looking to showcase the innovative, effective work that our members have done and continue to do around the country to support those who were rough sleeping or experiencing homelessness during the Covid-19 pandemic.
+If you are a charity or Local Authority that is working to end homelessness and would like to demonstrate the contribution you have made, then please share what you are doing by entering our awards!

-The awards are free to enter and are open to any organisation that is a member of Homeless Link.
-There isn’t a limit on the number of categories that one organisation can enter.
-The deadline for entering is 5pm on Friday 3 April.
+The awards are free to enter, and are open to any organisation that is a member of Homeless Link.
+There is no limit on the number of categories that one organisation can enter.
+The deadline for submissions is 5pm on Friday 2 October.

 The six awards in detail